The DUI Process

 Don't Hesitate to Seek Help

 If you or someone you love has been charged with DUI, don't let uncertainty or embarrassment hold you back.
 You will need time on your side and, more importantly, you will need an experienced attorney.
 At the Law Office of Peacock & Le Beau, we have secured more than 1,000 successful case results over the course of 20+ years in practice together.
-In fact, one of our Long Beach DUI attorneys is among only 351 California lawyers who are Board Certified Criminal Law Specialists.
 We believe we have what it takes to help you secure the positive outcome you need

 Contact us today to take advantage of our free case evaluation and explore your options.